Want to create a blog on WordPress?

 Now, replace database_name_here, username_here, password_here with the details which we created in step 1.

 Db_host usually remains Localhost in most of the shared hosting like Bluehost, Dreamhost & HostGator.
 Once you have added those details, click on save changes.

 Till now, we have done all the basic settings which we need to install WordPress manually.

 Now, all we need to do is run the WordPress install script, give a user and password to your wp-admin and do some basic settings.
 Here is the last thing which you need to do to have your WordPress blog up and running:

 (replace domain.com with your actual domain name here).

 First select the language of WordPress installation:

 On the next screen, give a username and password to your WordPress installation.

 Try avoiding giving admin as username and use a complex password.
-Once everything is set, you can login to your admin dashboard by going to following link.
-Replace domain.com with actual domain name:
+Once everything is set, you can login to your admin dashboard by going to the following link.
+Replace domain.com with the actual domain name:

 Now, here are some of the basic posts and steps which you should be following to move ahead with it: